Check out Chloe’s other publications here.

 “A dazzling debut from an explosive and versatile writer.
 Seim’s prose will incinerate you with its memorable characters and fearless tackling of Korean-American identity, coming of age while poor in rural Kansas, and the mythical—borderline supernatural—way some children metabolize the legacy of family and environmental traumas they inherit…and are forced to continually confront it in adulthood.
 Equal parts protest and fairy tale, Churn is unapologetic and fiercely creative.
 Authentic and innovative.
 Not a book you want to miss!” – Tara Stillions Whitehead, author of They More Than Burned, The Year of the Monster, and Blood Histories

-Interested in receiving an ARC of Churn, interviewing me, scheduling an event, or anything else?
-Send me a message here!
+Interested in an interview, event, or anything else?
+Send a message here.